galica9999/aws-cloud-formation-tiered-network-config/README.md

 * webLaunchConfig
 * WebAsgLb

 We will go over each of these resources as they are defined in the master template and then each resource will have their own section.
+Most of these won;t too different from the masterTemplate, so we will only go over the if anything is different and how some of the functions are being used.

 #### networkSetup
 <details>
       <summary>Drop Down</summary><p>
 This resource calls out to the networkSetup template and passes down parameters for the template to use.
-The creation of the resources is handled within that template itself.
+Then the nested template will create everything related to the base network.

 ```json
 "networkSetup": {